Abdul-Kaium5/arch-btrfs-install/problem.md

 Restart the machine 20.5500

 The function of creating snapshots in BTRFS is implemented quite accurately, and its use does not present any difficulties.

+ Step 1.
+Installation.

+The process of using Zram is the same on all Linux distributions, in that you install the Zram package and then enable it to run at boot.

+Arch Based Distributions.

+For example, on Arch based distributions, you install the zram-generator package with the following Terminal command:

+sudo pacman –S zram-generator

+By default, Zram is configured to use 50% of available RAM, but you can modify this behaviour, by using a Zram configuration file.

+By default, this will not exist, but can be created with the following Terminal commands.

+First change location to the systemd directory with the below command:

+cd /etc/systemd/

+And then:

+sudo nano zram-generator.conf

+To create and open the conf file.

+Within the file add the following:

+[zram0]
+Zram-size =ram / 2
+EOF

+In this case, zram-size =ram / 2 refers to using 50% of your system resources.

+So, make any changes, save the file, and then reboot the machine to complete the process.